Do People Live On Catalina Island?

 Lying just 22 miles off the Southern California coast, Santa Catalina Island is a glittering resort escape that feels worlds apart from the urban sprawl.

-Yet beyond the island’s tourist sheen of luxe hotels and wild buffalo lies a tight-knit community going about its daily life.
+Yet beyond the island’s tourist sheen of luxe hotels and wild buffalo lies a tight-knit community going about daily life.

 More than 4,000 residents call the island home year-round, with the vast majority residing in Catalina’s main town – the charming coastal village of Avalon.